 The sun was scorching down with a Mediterranean intensity as I walked down to the harbour at lunch time.
 I left the granite terrace of Market Jew street, so bright with flowers now and I chose the little cobbled alley just beside the Humphrey Davy statue ( Penzance’s famous son born in 1778, who presides over the stone terrace of Market Jew street and I believe was born in the building that is now Peasgood the chemists.)

-And I wasn’t disappointed as I spotted some gorgeous succulents for sale outside of a cottage and atmospheric courtyards filled with dappled shade along the way before I reached the Abbey slip and the Ross bridge, that ferries the traffic between the Dry dock and the outer harbour.
+As I explored I wasn’t disappointed as I spotted some gorgeous succulents for sale outside of a cottage and atmospheric courtyards filled with dappled shade along the way.
+Finally I reached the Abbey slip and the Ross bridge, that ferries the traffic between the Dry dock and the outer harbour.

 Walking around Penzance Harbour

-The boats were bobbing in a blue sea today and all of the local workers were lining the harbour to eat their lunches with their dangling over the edge interspersed with sleepy seagulls.
-The sea breeze gave just enough comfort to the soaring temperatures of the day and I idly watched a boat going out before turning again into the town.
+The boats were bobbing in a blue sea and all of the local workers were lining the harbour to eat their lunches.
+So relaxed with their dangling over the edge, interspersed with sleepy seagulls.
+The sea breeze gave just enough comfort to the soaring temperatures of the day and I paused to idly watch a boat going out before turning again into the town.

 The Sub tropical Morrab Gardens